rafaelbco/rbco.rename/README.txt

     - remove leading and trailing spaces;
     - replace ' ' by '-' after the track number, if needed;
     - makes track numbers have always 2 digits.

+- renid3 FILES

+  USAGE: renid3 FILES

+  Rename all FILES based on the ID3 tags and the FORMAT.
+Example of FORMAT:
+  '%(tracknumber)s-%(artist)s-%(title)s.mp3'.
+Other tags can be specified: date, author, composer, performer, discnumber, album, etc.

+  FORMAT is retrieved from the RBCO_RENAME_ID3_FORMAT environment variable.
+If there's no such variable then a default format is used.

 - renpre PREFFIX FILES